viamrobotics/docs/docs/installation/prepare/jetson-nano-setup.md

 4. A way to connect the computer to the Nano (like a USB 2.0 A-Male to Micro B Cable)
 5. A way to connect the microSD card to the computer (like a microSD slot or microSD reader)
 6. Ethernet cable and/or Wifi dongle, to establish network connection on the Nano
-7. 5V-2A DC with barrel jack connector power supply, to power the Nano (Micro-USB port will be taken by the cable connection to computer)
+7. 5V-2A (Nano) or 9-19V (Orin Nano) DC power supply with barrel jack connector

 ## Nano Setup Guide